OpenRCT2/OpenRCT2/distribution/scripting.md

 > Can I share code across multiple scripts?

-There are two ways this can be done.
+Yes, and there are two ways this can be done.
 If you are just sharing helper routines or libraries, the best thing is to embed it in each plug-in.
 There are a number of tools for JavaScript to help you do this.
 If you would like two plug-ins to communicate with each other, perhaps to share data, then you can do this by declaring a variable or function in global scope which is available to all plug-ins, or use the shared storage APIs.

 > What do I do if there is no API for ...?